DEPARTMENT OF SOCIOLOGY

 Sociology Club Attends NCSA

-Many members of the Sociology Club presented at the North Central Sociology Association annual meeting in Chicago, IL, in March!
+Many members of the Sociology Club presented at the North Central Sociology Association annual meeting in Chicago in March!

 Does it Cost Men to Care?